tolesch/aqua-sentinel/README.md

 ## Introduction

 Aqua-Sentinel is an automated sentry turret system designed to monitor and protect various spaces — such as cars, gardens, or backyards, from unwanted visitors like martens.
 It integrates a Raspberry Pi Zero 2 W for video streaming, an ESP32 microcontroller for precise hardware control (servos, pump), and a central computer for computer vision processing and system orchestration.
 Equipped with a night vision camera, it monitors areas in real-time.
 When the computer vision software identifies trespassers, it commands the ESP32 (via ROS 2 and Micro-ROS) to aim a servo-controlled water nozzle and deliver a gentle splash as a deterrent.
-Whether you’re safeguarding your vehicle from pesky martens or your flower beds from curious raccoons, Aqua-Sentinel combines technology and a non-invasive deterrent into one effective, tech-savvy package.
+Whether you’re safeguarding your vehicle from pesky martens or your flower beds from curious raccoons, Aqua-Sentinel combines technology and a non-invasive deterrent into one effective package.

 <table>
   <tr>